Stranger Things season 4: Writing

-Another contributing factor to the show's newfound extended length was the expressed goal of the Duffers to finally provide answers to uncertainties regarding the series' long-simmering mythology, which they have been slowly revealing like "layers of [an] onion" over the past three seasons.
-Halfway through writing the fourth season, Matthew and Ross realized they were going to need a ninth episode to include all of their desired plot points, which Netflix in turn "quickly approved".
+Another contributing factor to the show's newly extended length was the expressed goal of the Duffers to finally provide answers to uncertainties regarding the series' long-simmering mythology, which they have been slowly revealing like "layers of [an] onion" over the past three seasons.
+Halfway through writing the fourth season, Matthew and Ross realized they were going to need a ninth episode to include all of their desired plot points, which Netflix "quickly approved".
 During production on the first season, the duo prepared a twenty-page document for Netflix that explained the show's universe, including what the Upside Down is, in clear detail.
 In turn, material from the document dictated certain plots while writing the season.
 The Duffers wanted to spend more time within the Upside Down in this season, as the narrative of the third season gave them little opportunity to explore it further.

-Since the fourth season is the longest-running season produced so far, the Duffers and Netflix opted for a two-volume release plan.
+Since the fourth season was the longest-running season produced to date, the Duffers and Netflix opted for a two-part release plan.
 In a letter from the Duffer Brothers posted by Netflix, the duo revealed they wrote nine scripts spanning over 800 pages, and that the fourth season is nearly double the length of any of the previously released seasons.

-In an interview on the Netflix podcast Present Company with Krista Smith, Ross Duffer discussed season four's much more mature tone, which he indicated will be at least partially achieved by "[leaning] into" the horror genre:
+In an interview on the Netflix podcast Present Company with Krista Smith, Ross Duffer discussed season four's more mature tone, which he indicated would be at least partially achieved by "[leaning] into" the horror genre:

 When we pitched it to Netflix all those years ago, we pitched it as the kids are...
 The Goonies in E.T.
 That's their storyline.
 And the adults are in Jaws and Close Encounters [sic] and then the teens are in Nightmare on Elm Street or Halloween.
 But, this year, we don't have the kids.
 We can't do The Goonies anymore.
 And so, suddenly, we're leaning much harder into that horror movie territory that we love.
 It was fun to make that change.

 In a May 2022 interview with Entertainment Weekly on their Around the Table series, Finn Wolfhard stated that this season feels like "five movies into one", comparing it to "Scooby-Doo-meets-Zodiac-killer" while also being a "stoner action-comedy" and a "Russian prison movie".